Grants and Jobs

 Daphne Jackson Memorial Fellowships Trust - these fellowships are aimed at scientists returning to work after a career break.
 Career stage: postdoctoral.
 Deadlines are ‘responsive’ with interviews occurring four times a year.

 The Guggenheim Foundation – research grants and dissertation fellowships for scholarly research on problems of violence, aggression, and dominance.
 All career stages.
 Deadlines: 1st February (dissertation fellowships); 1st August (research grants).
+Check website for deadlines in case they have changed.

 Fulbright Commission – supporting US / UK exchanges.
 All career stages; deadlines variable.